kyama0321/gammachirpy/README.md

 ![](./figs/IO_function.jpg)

-- It was demonstrated that the original gammachirp filter (the static version of the dcGC-FB) explains a notched-noise masking data well for normal hearing and hearing impared listeners.
+- It was demonstrated that the original gammachirp filter (the static version of the dcGC-FB) explains a notched-noise masking data well for normal hearing and hearing impaired listeners.

 - The original MATLAB packages are here: https://github.com/AMLAB-Wakayama/gammachirp-filterbank

 ## About GammachirPy Project

-- The project name, "GammachirPy" is inspired from "Gammachirp + Python".
+- The project name, "GammachirPy (がんまちゃーぴー)" is "Gammachirp + Python".

 - This project aims to translate the original MATLAB codes to Python and share them as open-souce software.

-- In addition, I would like to share some demo scripts on the Jupyter Notebook for educational uses.
+- In addition, I would like to add some demo scripts of the Jupyter Notebook for educational uses.

 ## Reproducibility

-- To compare outputs of the GammachirPy and the orginal dcGC-FB, I'm using a simple pulse train as an input signal with some sound pressure levels (SPL).
+- To compare outputs of the GammachirPy and the original dcGC-FB, I'm using a simple pulse train as an input signal with some sound pressure levels (SPLs).

 ![](./figs/gammachirpy_gammachirp.jpg)